stevehemingway/stevehemingway.github.io/content/Trading/October/6_october.md

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=wmzz&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true" loading="lazy"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>

-# Coal: where there's much there's brass
+# Coal: where there's muck there's brass

 Coal is such a hated asset now that $BTU is yielding over 13%.
 This means that if the company can keep paying out at that rate for seven or eight years,  even if it ends up with absolutely value as an operating entity,  it will have paid back the investment.